miguel12345/EditorNetworkDeviceDiscovery/README.md

 #Network Device Discovery

-Network device discovery is a tool that allows you to easily get a list of devices that are currently in the same network.
+Network device discovery is a tool that allows you to easily get a list of devices that are currently on the same network.

 ![](example.gif)

 ## Why would I need this?

 Let's say you creating your own Unity editor tool that needs to connect to a device running your game/app in order to communicate with it.
-To do that, you need to know the device's IP adress.
-Your default option is to ask the user for it but that is a time-consuming and frustating thing to do.
+To do that, you need to know the device's IP address.
+Your default option is to ask the user for it but that is a time-consuming and frustrating thing to do.

 ### Usage